h1008/rclone-unobscure/README.md

 This little 5 line Go program will look for a rclone configuration in the standard locations (typically `~/.config/rclone/rclone.conf`), decode the passwords and print them.
-To use it, just clone the repository, run `go build` and execute the resulting `./rclone-unobscure` binary.
+To use it, just clone the repository, run `go run *.go`.